 Pix Moving reflects how manufacturing will change as we move further into what I am calling the Exponential Age, an era in which exponential technologies are changing the way business operates.
 I define an exponential technology as one that can improve, at roughly a fixed cost, at a rate of more than 10% per year for several decades.
 The 10% threshold is important because it means the technology becomes 2.5 times more powerful every ten years.
 A decade is only two traditional business cycles.

 The Exponential Age is challenging our assumptions about globalization.
 On one level, Yu’s story reveals a highly globalized economy in action: a car can be designed in Guiyang and assembled in California with remarkable ease.
 But it also represents an inversion of globalization—a return to the local.

 For decades, supply chains have been getting longer and production processes more international.
 The various components of a car might be manufactured in a dozen countries and assembled in more than one.
 In the future, however, manufacturing can happen near to the consumer.
-Thanks to the wonders of 3D printing, components can be produced locally; although the design might come from anywhere, the finished product can be crafted in a local workshop and handed to a customer who lives close by.
+Thanks to 3D printing, components can be produced locally; although the design might come from anywhere, the finished product can be crafted in a local workshop and handed to a customer who lives close by.